Orbi home mesh wifi system: Pros, cons and tips

 0,162 euro per day x 365 days per year = 59,4 euro per year

-31,25 watts router = 59,4 euro per year in electricity costs
+31,25 watts router = 59,4 euros per year in electricity costs

-If you only know the voltage and current of your router, you can calculate the power consumption, in Watts, using the calculator below.
+If you only know the voltage and current of your router, you can calculate the power consumption in Watts using the calculator below.

-For more information about Power, Voltage and Current, scroll down to the ‘Electricity Measurement Units’ section.
+For more information about Power, Voltage, and Current, scroll down to the ‘Electricity Measurement Units’ section.

-If on your router’s specifications label only the Voltage (V) and Amperage (A) are displayed, this calculator can be used to calculate the Power (P) consumption.
+If on your router’s specifications label, only the Voltage (V) and Amperage (A) are displayed, this calculator can be used to calculate the Power (P) consumption.

 For example: